Torchlight II: Gameplay

 Like the original Torchlight, Torchlight II features randomly generated dungeons for the player to explore, and numerous types of monsters to fight for experience and loot.
 Torchlight II maintains the same basic gameplay as its predecessor, but features overland areas with multiple hub towns, and a longer campaign.
 Other new features include time of day cycles, weather effects, and a redesigned user interface.
 Also unlike the first game, some weapons and armor can only be used by certain classes, as opposed to all of them.
 With the ability to pursue different unique builds and customize the almost unlimited number of spells, gear, and weapons it leads to intricate fights.
 The exploration is wide and vast with large quantities of different landscapes.
 You can make combinations of gear that support your class abilities or choose to try to make tricky strategies to outplay your enemies.
 Players are able to customize character appearance with choice of sex, face, hair style and hair color.
 Additionally, several elements from the first game return, such as pets (but now with expanded options and basic customization available) and fishing.
 A retirement system was originally planned, similar or identical to the one in the first game, but was replaced with the current New Game Plus mode.

 The game features four playable character classes.
 Each class has 3 skill trees to choose from which enable customization within each class.
 The three classes from the original Torchlight do not return as playable characters, and are instead presented in the game world as NPCs.

 Multiplayer

-As stated in the trailer for Torchlight II, Runic games has announced that they "heard their [the fans'] ideas" and criticism concerning the fact that the first Torchlight was a lonely experience without co-op.
+Though the original Torchlight received positive reviews, the game's lack of any multiplayer modes was a near-universal criticism of the title by critics and fans alike.
+In the trailer for Torchlight II, Runic Games announced that they "heard their [the fans'] ideas" and criticism concerning the fact that the first Torchlight was a lonely experience without co-op.
 In addition to single-player mode, an all-new cooperative multiplayer mode has been added, supporting both internet and LAN play.
 Each multiplayer game can host up to 6 players, and loot drops separately for each player.
 Optional PVP (player versus player) has been confirmed by Runic.
 Torchlight II requires a Runic Games account to play in online multiplayer games.